 Portland is Maine’s most up-and-coming city and food scene, but it’s actually pretty small!
-This made it a perfect home base for a day trip into New Hampshire to check out White Mountain National Forest, which we did on our second day in Portland.
+This made it a perfect home base for a day trip into New Hampshire to check out White Mountain National Forest.

 We woke up early and set out on a 2.5 hour drive across state lines for a day of hiking.
 As with Acadia National Park, White Mountain National Forest is LARGE and for ardent and experienced hikers.